qrvey/partner-portal/docs/ui-docs/dataviews/custom-view.md

 ## Filtering
-You can apply filters to any summary panel by clicking the filter icon.
+You can apply filters to any custom panel by clicking the filter icon.
 This will bring up a filter dialog box.
 The exact filter options will vary depending on the field type of the panel.
-All filter changes are immediately applied to summary view.
+All filter changes are immediately applied to the panel.

 ![4_custom-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_custom-view/4_custom-view.png#thumbnail)

-All of the applied filters are aggregated in the **Filters** panel on the right side of the page.
+All of the created filters are shown in the **Filters** panel on the right side of the page.
 Here, some or all of your filters can be quickly enabled or disabled.
-Use the **Reset All** link to remove all filters from summary view.
+Use the **Reset All** link to remove all filters from the custom view.

 ![5_custom-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_custom-view/5_custom-view.png#thumbnail-40)